esteil/atvfiles/README.txt

 * Fix problem with disabling file duration scanning ignoring duration specified in XML file.
 * Add ResumeOffset preference to allow offsetting the resume time.
+* Fix crash with changing media type in XML.

 0.3.0 (12) May 19, 2007
 * Remember and resume playback positions.